 #20 KEVIN MAGNUSSEN

-A podium on début was a false dawn for Kevin Magnussen when he reached Formula One, as he’s never reached those heights again.
-Dropped by McLaren after one season, his career was salvaged by Renault, before the Dane moved to Haas in 2017.
+A podium on début was a false dawn for Kevin Magnussen when he reached Formula 1.
+Dropped by McLaren after a single season, his career was salvaged by Renault in 2016, before the Dane moved to Haas in 2017.

 |Full Name||Kevin Jan Magnussen|